archerimpact/Meta/README.md

 3. Run 'npm rebuild'.
 4. Run 'npm start' to start up the app.

+Note that our Google Maps API key is hidden in this repo.
+As of now, the maps still usually (up to a certain number of loads) work without it, you will just get a missing key warning.

 To build the app using electron-builder:
 1. Make sure the app works by running "npm install" and then running "npm start".
 2. Run "npm run dist" to start electron-builder.